Email Us

 Tips for Picking Spices: Angelica Dahurica

-Angelica dahurica, traditionally known as bai zhi, is an aromatic spice plant in China.
+Angelica dahurica, traditionally known as bai zhi, is an aromatic spice plant in China from Asian spices company.
 Its rhizomes possess a distinct aroma and are crucial in spice blends.

 90-of-people-dont-know-these-tips-for-picking-spices!-you-should-keep-this_09.png